Nawab Majju Khan

 Nawab Majju Khan or Nawab Majiduddin Khan s/o Nawab Mohammed Uddin Ahmed Khan alias Mohammed Mian was a rebel and the real Ruler of Moradabad and among the early freedom fighters of India in 1857.
-He was martyred by the British forces in 1858.
+He was executed by the British government in 1858.

 Life

 In 1857, Nawab Majju Khan of Moradabad, who served as the commander of the last Mughal emperor Bahadur Shah Zafar, achieved a significant victory over the British army.
 Fearing Majju Khan, the British were forced to retreat and seek refuge in the hills of Nainital.
 However, in 1858, the British launched another attack on Moradabad with the assistance of the Nawab of Rampur.
 Despite putting up a brave fight once again, Nawab Majju Khan was unable to emerge victorious this time.
 Tragically, under General Jone's brigade, he was hanged and martyred on April 25, 1858 by the British forces.

-Martyr
+Execution

 Following the execution of Nawab Majju Khan, the British authorities sought to instill fear in the residents of Moradabad by attaching his body to an elephant and parading it through the city streets.
 Subsequently, his remains were interred in Imli tree, situated near the Puttan Shaheed Masjid.
 Suspended from a tree, the tamarind tree in the graveyard continues to serve as a poignant reminder of their sacrifice.